olubimi/Alt-school-second-semester-exam/Readme.md

 # Details of the web app

-## Step 1: Provisioning the Server
+## Step 1: Provisioning the Server.

 search for EC2 on the search box.
 ![image](https://github.com/user-attachments/assets/47ecfa54-add9-4f66-a0fa-cca7a2c66677)